Geokureli/Newgrounds/README.md

 if there is no save in that slot, check this using `isEmpty()`).
 You can also call `save(mySaveContents)` or `clear()` on SaveSlots.

-**Note:** `NG.core.saveSlots.loadList` has an optional `loadFiles` arg that will load all the SaveSlot's contents as well as the slot info.

 ## Calling Components and Handling Results
 You can talk to the NG.io server directly, but NG.core won't automatically handle the response for you (unlike NG.core.requestMedals()).
 All of the component calls are